 If you’ve ever attempted to enter the Sumner Tunnel in the morning, you know that East Boston traffic is horrendous, and residents are livid about the airplane noise coming from Logan.
 Parking is limited, and when you do manage to get a spot, it feels as if Todisco Towing is waiting around every corner.
-And in the slight possibility that Amazon decides to set up shop near Suffolk Downs, the neighborhood is sure to become even more expensive, driving out the immigrants and longtime residents who established its working class roots in the first place.
+And even though Amazon didn’t pick Boston for its HQ2, a proposed 10.5 million-square-foot development at Suffolk Downs has many fearing that the area will spiral into Eastie’s own Seaport.
+In that case, the neighborhood is sure to become even more expensive, driving out the immigrants and longtime residents who established its working class roots in the first place.

 But not everything is cast in such a dim light.
 Take a glance at one of the neighborhood’s many beautiful green spaces, like Piers Park, and you’ll think you’re in an episode of Sesame Street.
 Slow down to admire the peaceful wildlife at Belle Isle Marsh, or grab a patch of sand on Constitution (okay, Shay’s) Beach.
 And we would certainly regret it if we didn’t mention the famed “East Boston Open Discussion” neighborhood Facebook page, a hilarious dumpster fire that has everything from outrageous comments—recently, one woman was on the search for the TV clicker her children threw out the window—all the way to relentless fear-mongering from old-timers who make it seem like the MS-13 gang has moved into every home from Maverick Square to Orient Heights.
 East Boston is certainly no utopian community, but it’s clearly got personality.